-To provide MapServer with the ability to set its PROJECTION information from a number of sources, including directly from the datasource itself, in an attempt to lessen the burden related to dealing with coordinate system information on users.
+To provide MapServer with the ability to set its PROJECTION information from directly from the datasource itself, in an attempt to lessen the burden related to dealing with coordinate system information on users.
 These improvements will be optionally available and not interfere with previous PROJECTION definition methods.